 Self-Help for the Elderly will provide escort services to seniors for activities to ensure safety on the streets in San Francisco.
-Activities including but not limited to doctor/dental appointments, bank visits, vaccination sites, pop up testing sites, social activities such as senior centers, grocery shopping, etc. The escort services will be either on a one-to-one basis or in groups.
+Activities include, but are not limited to, doctor/dental appointments, bank visits, vaccination sites, pop up testing sites, social activities such as senior centers, grocery shopping, etc. The escort services will be either on a oneto-one basis or in groups.
 Program staff will connect with seniors who have escort service needs.
-Once the referral is received, staff will confirm date, time, meeting place, types of activities with seniors and will provide escort service.
-Staff will meet the client and accompany them to their activity.
-In case of an emergency, program staff who provide escort services will accompany individuals to support and protect them and report all emergencies or potential Asian Hate Crime or discrimination.
+Once the referral is received, staff will confirm date, time, meeting place, types of activities with seniors, and will provide escort service.
+Staff will meet client and accompany them to their activity.
+Program staff who provide escort services will accompany individuals to support and protect them and report all emergencies.